Lecturer(s): Dr Shahin Tavakoli

 - Construct and interpret graphical representations of multivariate data

-- Carry out a principal components and correspondence analyses to summarise high dimensional data
+- Carry out a principal components and canonical correlation analysis to summarise high dimensional data

 - Perform clustering analysis to discover and characterize subgroups in the population